-Like most of us, Khloé Kardashian is spending a little more time than usual at home.
-But unlike most of us (or, unlike me at least), she also just became the face and partner of a major new supplements brand, Dose & Co.
-The chic new supplement brand was created by a New Zealand-based naturopath and nutritionist and offers a wide range of collagen products suited for every need (and easily incorporated into your daily routine).
+Like most of us, Khloé Kardashian has spent a little more time than usual at home.
+But unlike most of us (or, unlike me at least), she also became the face and partner of a major supplements brand, Dose & Co.
+The chic supplement brand was created by a New Zealand-based naturopath and nutritionist and offers a wide range of collagen products suited for every need (and easily incorporated into your daily routine).
 When the brand offered me the opportunity to (virtually) sit down with Khloé—whose years-long health journey once inspired my own—I basically slammed the reply button in my email window.
 As it turns out, the partnership isn't just the culmination of Khloé's fitspo—it's also a marker of her movement towards making better decisions for her mental health, the planet, and her daughter, True.
 Of course, monumental change can't happen in a day—for Khloé, it's all about baby steps.

 Ahead, Khloé Kardashian shares the small changes she's made in her life that have had the biggest impact on her physical, mental, and spiritual health over the years.

 Start Every Day With Gratitude

 If you're curious how someone who runs their own business, stars on a reality show, has a child, and has their hand in about 100 side projects starts their day, it isn't with a double espresso—it's with gratitude.
 "Now that we're incorporating work more, I make sure that I take time before my workout hours to say a prayer and feel really grateful for my day," Khloé says.
 "Just starting your day with gratitude changes your mindset for the day.
 And those are things that, because of COVID, I really just made an effort to do more of.
 I think we all got side tracked with the hustle and bustle of life, and COVID almost gave me a reminder to just be grateful for any little day that we have."

 As Much As You Can, Set Yourself Up For Success the Night Before